 - In The News

-We are beginning a project to develop and test non-invasive population monitoring techniques for burrow-nesting seabirds on the Southern Oregon Coast.
+In 2014, we begain a project to develop and test non-invasive population monitoring techniques for burrow-nesting seabirds on the Southern Oregon Coast.
 Whereas populations of surface-nesting seabird can be monitored using aerial photography and visual counts, monitoring of burrow-nesting species is much more challenging, especially on difficult to access offshore islands.
 Improvement in current techniques along with the integration of new technologies is needed to establish cost-effective and sustainable research and monitoring programs for burrow-nesting seabirds.

 The traditional methods for estimating burrow occupancy include "grubbing" (reaching into the burrow) (Kocourek et al. 2009), using a burrow camera, or using audio playback.
 Cameras are less invasive than grubbing, but depending on species can be less accurate in determining occupancy (Hamilton 2000, Mckechnie et al. 2007).
 Additionally, relatively small occupancy errors can change population estimates by two or more orders of magnitude since.
 Mark-recapture estimates can improve population estimates (Sheffield et al. 2006, Sutherland and Dann 2012), but they are much more labor intensive.
 All of these techniques require direct monitoring of the contents of each individual burrow.
 On the Oregon coast, this requires access of steep-sided, rocky offshore islands during the peak breeding season (June/July) when seasonal winds often create hazardous boating conditions.
 In addition, grubbing at the many plots needed to extrapolate to population estimates is extremely time consuming and causes unintentional harm to birds and burrows.